All Episodes

 Right.

-Like why pretend that Swedes are the same as Sicilians?
+Like, why, why pretend that Swedes are the same as Sicilians?

 auron macintyre

-Because eventually, each one of those particular cultures creates a high level of resistance to both standardization and scale of managerial power, but most importantly, to government power.
+Because eventually each one of those particular cultures creates a high level of resistance to both standardization and scale of managerial power, but most importantly, to government power, because peoples with particular traditions and identities aren't going to just go along with whatever the government says.

-We can just look at COV COVID, right?
+We can just look at COVID, right?

 Who are all the people that actually resisted during COVID?

-This is my group, my practice and my religion, the And The only thing that can push back against that, it's not abstract principle.
+And the only thing that can push back against that, it's not abstract principle.

 It's not words in a constitution.